The closest suburb to the trailhead is Watson

 Tay Street car park

-This is one of those short walks I had ignored over the past fews years but with Namadgi National Park closed due to the 2020 bushfires, I am keen to ferret out those not so well known walks scattered throughout Canberra’s suburbs.
+This is one of those short walks I had ignored over the past fews years but when Namadgi National Park was closed due to the 2020 bushfires, I was keen to ferret out those not so well known walks scattered throughout Canberra’s suburbs.

 Clancy’s Walking Track, named after a restaurant that used to be on the site, is only a short walk (a 1.5 km loop) so it isn’t going to physically stress you too much but if you live close by, it will allow you to walk through bushland instead of through the suburbs.
 In addition, if you really feel inclined you can walk along the management roads on the base of Mount Majura or head up to the summit of Mount Majura itself.